manno/lsnet/README.md

 Default columns: `NAME,TYPE,STATE`

 **Note:** IP addresses are displayed as child nodes in the tree with CIDR notation, not as columns.
+Listening ports (TCP and UDP) are shown as child nodes under their corresponding IP addresses.
+Ports bound to `0.0.0.0` or `::` (wildcard addresses) will appear under all interface IP addresses.

 ## Command-Line Options